atomicjolt/konbata/README.md

 # Konbata Converter

 Konbata converts .doc and .docx files into Canvas .imscc packages.
+It also offers basic support for converting SCORM packages.

 ## Installation

-Konbata depends on LibreOffice for source file conversion.
+Konbata depends on LibreOffice for conversion of .doc and .docx source files.
 You'll need to download and install it to your machine.
 You can do so [here](https://www.libreoffice.org/download/download/).
 Konbata was tested against LibreOffice version 5.3.0.

 After checking out the repo, run `bundle install` to install dependencies.